Portland Fire & Rescue | BECOME A CADET

 Building Young Men's and Women's Confidence, Leadership, and Teamwork Skills in a Fire Service Environment

-The Portland Fire & Rescue (PF&R) Explorer Program provides the opportunity for young men and women, ages 16 to 20, to become familiar with career opportunities available in the fire service.
-Through classroom instruction, hands-on training, and volunteer work, Explorers are provided a base of knowledge and experience that will benefit them not only in fire service careers, but also in all future endeavors.
+The Portland Fire & Rescue (PF&R) Cadet Program provides the opportunity for young men and women, ages 16 to 20, to become familiar with career opportunities available in the fire service.
+Through classroom instruction, hands-on training, and volunteer work, Cadets are provided a base of knowledge and experience that will benefit them not only in fire service careers, but also in all future endeavors.
 The program is designed to encourage and promote accountability, being safe, communication, teamwork, fitness and develop leadership skills.
-The Explorer Program is a subsidiary of the Learning for Life organization.
-The mission statement for Learning for Life is to enable young people to become responsible individuals by teaching positive character traits, career development, leadership and life skills so they can make moral choices and achieve their full potential.

-PF&R is committed to providing our Explorers with the most realistic experience possible.
-The Explorer Program is designed and functions similarly to a Fire Science/Fire Academy.
+PF&R is committed to providing our Cadets with the most realistic experience possible.
+The Cadet Program is designed and functions similarly to a Fire Science/Fire Academy.
 Program Objectives: